wylee/pyramid_restler/docs/index.rst

 -----

 RESTful views are implemented as a standard set of methods in view classes.
-The :class:`pyramid_restler.interfaces.IView` describes how such classes should be implemented.
+The :class:`pyramid_restler.interfaces.IView` interface describes how such classes should be implemented.
 A default view class, :class:`pyramid_restler.view.RESTfulView`, is provided, which should be sufficient for many applications.